Axway/api-builder-docs/content/en/docs/updates/2021_08_27_update_axway_api_builder_oas_flow_node_that_effects_openapi_plugins.md

 ---
-title: >-
-  2021-08-27 update @axway/api-builder-oas-flow-node that effects openapi
-  plugins
-linkTitle: >-
-  2021-08-27 update @axway/api-builder-oas-flow-node that effects openapi
+title: Update to @axway/api-builder-oas-flow-node that effects OpenAPI plugins
-  plugins
-weight: 20
 date: 2021-08-27
 ---